Cuesta College, San Luis Obispo, CA

 Describe what you understand from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically demonstrate your level of understanding.

 "I understand about as much as I did after the last lesson.
-I follow the lines and that's about it."
+I follow the lines and the squiggles, and that is what I understand so far."

 Describe what you found confusing from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically identify the concept(s) that you do not understand.

-"I have a hard time figuring out what the whole picture means--when the symbols are put together basically telling a story."
+"I have a hard time figuring out what the whole picture means--when the symbols are put together from the individual squiggles."

 negative. ******* zero. ******* positive. ******** (Unsure/guessing/lost/help!) *****